news

 UbiQ is proud to have been part of a major collaboration reported recently by Rut et al. in Science Advances (2020, 6, eabd4596) describing the activity profiling and crystal structures of inhibitor bound SARS-CoV-2 PLpro.

-Abstract.
-Viral papain-like cysteine protease (PLpro, NSP3) is essential for SARS-CoV-2 replication and represents a promising target for the development of antiviral drugs.
+The viral papain-like cysteine protease (PLpro, NSP3) is essential for SARS-CoV-2 replication and represents a promising target for the development of antiviral drugs.
 Here, we used a combinatorial substrate library and performed comprehensive activity profiling of SARS-CoV-2 PLpro.
-On the scaffold of the best hits from positional scanning, we designed optimal fluorogenic substrates and irreversible inhibitors with a high degree of selectivity for SARS PLpro.
-We determined crystal structures of two of these inhibitors in complex with SARS-CoV-2 PLpro that reveals their inhibitory mechanisms and provides a molecular basis for the observed substrate specificity profiles.
-Last, we demonstrate that SARS-CoV-2 PLpro harbors deISGylating activity similar to SARSCoV-1 PLpro but its ability to hydrolyze K48-linked Ub chains is diminished, which our sequence and structure analysis provides a basis for.
-Together, this work has revealed the molecular rules governing PLpro substrate specificity and provides a framework for development of inhibitors with potential therapeutic value or drug repurposing.
+On the scaffold of the best hits from positional scanning, fluorogenic substrates and irreversible inhibitors were designed with a high degree of selectivity for SARS PLpro.
+Crystal structures of two of these inhibitors in complex with SARS-CoV-2 PLpro revealed their inhibitory mechanisms, providing a molecular basis for the observed substrate specificity profiles.
+Last, we demonstrate that SARS-CoV-2 PLpro harbors deISGylating activity similar to SARSCoV-1 PLpro but its ability to hydrolyze K48-linked ubiquitin chains is diminished, which our sequence and structure analysis provides a basis for.
+Overall, our work reveals the molecular rules governing PLpro substrate specificity and provides a framework for development of inhibitors with potential therapeutic value or drug repurposing.

 1. Wroclaw University of Science and Technology, Poland.